Prompt-Based Length Controlled Generation with Reinforcement Learning: Method

-Secondly, in terms of the \textbf{rule-based reward models}, we use the standard prompt extractor to parse each user utterance and get its type of length constraint and target values as described in Table~\ref{tab:1} and Section~\ref{Sec:3.2}.
-Using the actual length of the output sequence, we can finally calculate the rewards based on the right column of Table~\ref{tab:1}.
-The advantage of rule-based method is that it provides the accurate evaluation on lengths given the standard control prompt, while the latency is almost negligible compared with using BERT or GPT models for scoring.
-However, it relies on extracting a high-quality standard control prompt for such rule-based inference.
+To evaluate whether the generated text meets the requirement of length control instruction, we introduce a reward model to score the generated sequences based on the length constraint in user utterances.
+This score can be used as a reward for fine-tuning existing LLMs by leveraging reinforcement learning, or be used to rank and select the candidates generated by LLMs.
+We propose \textbf{rule-based reward models}, in which we use a SPE to parse each user utterance and get its type of length constraint and target values as described in Table~\ref{tab:1} and Section~\ref{Sec:3.2}.
+Using the actual length of the output sequence, we can finally calculate the rewards based on the right column of Table~\ref{tab:1}, where $L_t$, $L_L$, $L_U$ and $L_g$ refer to the target length, the lower-bound length, the upper-bound length and the actual generated length, respectively.
+The advantage of rule-based method is that it provides the accurate evaluation on lengths given the SCP, while the latency is almost negligible compared with using BERT or GPT models for scoring.
+However, it relies on extracting exact standard control information from the user's input.
+We also discuss the use of model-based reward models in Appendix A.5.3.